Introduction to Passer’s Playbook 2.0 (and what’s included) | FAQs

 How will you know if this will help you?
 Will it help?
-Probably.
 Like with all tools, it's ultimately less about what you use, but how you use it.
-It probably won’t help unless you do something with it.

 Joyce didn't pass the TX Bar Exam in February, but then passed it July

 Mark passed the 2017 February CA Bar Exam (34.5% pass rate)